huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 Once access requests are enabled, you have full control of who can access repos in your gating group collection or not, whether the approval mode is manual or automatic.
 You can review and manage requests either from the UI or via the API.

+**Approving a request for a repo in a gating group collection will automatically approve access to all repos in that collection.**

 #### From the UI

 You can review who has access to the repos in your gating group collection from the settings page of one of the repos of the collection by clicking on the **Review access requests** button: